Jorge-Ortiz-Mata/Github-Course/README.md

 * git add.
 It adds all the changes that you did in your files (git add . || git add name.txt).

+* git commit.
+Save your files in Git.
+Command -m means message (git commit -m “New commit”).
+You can add a title and a message on each commit by adding an extra -m “” at the end of the command line.

+* git commit -am.
+It's a shortcut for git add and git commit.
+YOu can use this command once the file was added to git.

 * git log.
 Once you use this command, you will see all the commits that you made.

 * git remote.
 You can set the repo’s link in order to upload your project to github (git remote add origin https://url.com

 * git remote -v.
 It displays all the repo that are connected to this project.

-* git commit.
-Save your files in Git.
-Command -m means message (git commit -m “New commit”).
-You can add a title and a message on each commit by adding an extra -m “” at the end of the command line.

 * git push.
 Upload all the git commits made to a remote repo.
 You can define a default origin by adding -u when you declare your first commit (git push -u origin master).